andrewlamm/learning-the-express-way/CONTRIBUTING.md

 - title: 'EXAMPLE TITLE'
   extraLessson: bool
 ```
 where the title name matches exactly with the one found in your markdown file.
 The extraLesson argument is optional; only use it if your lesson is not part of the curriculum and is considered an extra one.
-Additionally, if you are using an mdx, you must include the proper incldue statements for the textbook elements that you will be using.After that, submit a pull request mentioning what you added in your lesson and tag your pull request with the "new lesson" tag.
+After that, submit a pull request mentioning what you added in your lesson and tag your pull request with the "new lesson" tag.